-- ii.
-The Capital Improvement will not be funded in any part by bond proceeds or residual proceeds from bond funding; and - iii.
+ii.
+The Capital Improvement will not be funded in any part by capital outlay in the appropriations act, bond proceeds or residual proceeds from bond funding; and iii.
 The Capital Improvement is not being provided by a Higher Education Foundation.

 If the Capital Improvement is the construction or erection of a new building or structure or for the demolition of a building or structure, the approval is not effective until the Capital Improvement has been reported to the SBC or ESC.
-No contracts may be fully executed and no work may commence prior to such reporting.
+No contracts may be fully executed, and no work may commence prior to such reporting.

-- The authority of the Commission to approve Capital Projects with a Total Project Cost of \$100,000 up to \$500,000 is delegated jointly to the State Architect and the Commissioner of Finance and Administration so long as all of the following conditions are met: - i.
+- 2. The authority of the Commission to approve Capital Projects with a Total Project Cost of \$100,000 up to \$1,000,000 is delegated jointly to the State Architect and the Commissioner of Finance and Administration so long as all of the following conditions are met: - i.
 If the determination of the THC is required by statute, the THC has determined that the Capital Project will not adversely impact a historic structure; - ii.
 The Capital Project will not be funded in any part by bond proceeds or residual proceeds from bond funding; and - iii.
 The designer and contractor for the Capital Project were procured through a process approved by the Commission for projects of this value; and - iv.
 The Capital Project is not being provided by a Higher Education Foundation.

 If the Capital Project is the construction or erection of a new building or structure or for the demolition of a building or structure, then the approval is not effective until the Capital Project has been reported to the SBC or ESC.
 No contracts may be fully executed and no work may commence prior to such reporting.
+Capital Improvements with a Total Project Cost of less than \$100,000 funded by capital outlay in the appropriations act can also be approved under this section.